rcl-ssl/docs/workloads/stand-alone.md

 ---
-title: Stand Alone
+title: Stand Alone Workload for SSL/TLS
 description: The Stand Alone workload for installing and renewing SSL/TLS certificates
 parent: Workloads
 nav_order: 1
 ---

-# Stand Alone Workload
+# Stand Alone Workload for SSL/TLS
 **V6.0.10**

 The stand alone workload is applicable for the **manual creation, installation and renewal** of a SSL/TLS certificate in a web server.